Katari-Kityama/ResumePages/dd-wrt/dd-wrt.md

 ---
 ## Later Home-Lab Setups
-Now that my desktop computer had a much better connection I also wanted the same for my other devices and while the AC1200 router could potentially perform client bridge mode at the same time as maintaining an AP but doing so would degrade performance.
+Now that my desktop computer had a much better connection I also wanted the same for my other devices.
+While the AC1200 router could potentially perform client bridge mode and siamotainously host an AP doing so would degrade performance.

 The solution was simple: add a dedicated access point.